 The 51 km long Detroit River is a connecting channel that, along with the St. Clair River and Lake St. Clair, link Lake Huron to Lake Erie.
 The Detroit River has an extensive history and has been used intensively for international shipping, industrial and agricultural development, recreation (fishing/boating) and as a source of drinking water.
 This intensive use and urbanization resulted in a degraded environment and, as a result, the Detroit River was designated as one of 43 Great Lakes Areas of Concern (AOC) in the Great Lakes Water Quality Agreement (GLWQA) Protocol of 1987.
-Canada's commitment to the GLWQA is also demonstrated through the implementation of the Canada-Ontario Agreement: Respecting the Great Lakes Basin (COA).
-Recognizing that each AOC suffers from different environmental problems, a locally-driven and defined Remedial Action Plan (RAP) is developed to guide restoration efforts in each location.
+Canada's commitment to the GLWQA is also demonstrated through the implementation of the Canada-Ontario Agreement on Great Lakes Water Quality and Ecosystem Health (COA).
+Recognizing that each AOC suffers from different environmental problems, a locally-driven and defined Remedial Action Plan (RAP) was developed to guide restoration efforts in each location.
 The Detroit River Canadian AOC refers to the Canadian portion of the Detroit River proper (Fig. 1).
 The Canadian watershed is not part of the AOC itself but is identified as a potential source of impairment to the AOC and is the focus of certain implementation actions (Green et al. 2010).

 Although the Detroit River AOC is considered bi-national, separate Canadian and American RAP implementation processes currently exist.
 Work on the Detroit River began as early as 1987 but a Stage 1 RAP Report was not produced until 1991.
 Soon after, work on a Stage 2 RAP was started but the report was never accepted by all RAP participants and was instead released as a RAP Update report in 1996.
-Since 1998, the Detroit River Canadian Cleanup initiative implements the Remedial Action Plan for the Canadian side of the Detroit River.
+Since 1998, the Detroit River Canadian Cleanup initiative implements the Delisting Strategy for the Canadian side of the Detroit River.
 A formal Stage 2 Report was completed by the DRCC in 2010 that updated and provided recommendations for achieving delisting.
 The report was integral for the Detroit River AOC to guide and coordinate restoration efforts by several stakeholders; however, since the completion of the RAP Stage 2 Report, many important activities (projects, meetings, workshops) were conducted in the AOC resulting in a need to re-focus the RAP Team on current needs.
 The purpose of this document is to identify the remaining actions necessary to delist the Canadian side of the Detroit River.

-Progress on the RAP is measured through the re-designation of beneficial use impairments (BUIs).
-A BUI is a reduction in the chemical, physical or biological integrity of the Waters of the Great Lakes sufficient to cause any of the following BUIs (Table 1).
-As of June 2020, the Detroit River Canadian AOC has 6 BUIs that are listed as impaired, 7 that are not impaired, and 1 that requires further assessment.
-The current (2020) status of the Detroit River's Canadian BUIs is listed in Table 1.
-The table will be updated as BUIs are re-designated.
+Progress in the AOC is measured through the re-designation of beneficial use impairments (BUIs).
+A BUI is a reduction in the chemical, physical, or biological integrity of the waters of the Great Lakes sufficient to cause any of the following beneficial uses (Table 1) to be impaired.
+As of June 2021, the Detroit River Canadian AOC has 4 BUIs that are listed as impaired, 9 that are not impaired, and 1 that requires further assessment.
+The current (2021) status of the Detroit River's Canadian BUIs is listed in Table 1.
+The table will be updated as BUIs are redesignated.
 Once actions listed in this document are completed, then an assessment of the BUI will be conducted to determine its status.
 If a BUI is found to be impaired, then next steps for remediation need to be identified.
-If no further actions are necessary and the majority of evidence shows the BUI has met the delisting criteria, then the BUI will be considered for re-designation.
+If no further actions are necessary and the majority of evidence shows the BUI has met the delisting criteria (restoration target), then the BUI will be considered for re-designation.
 Appendix 1 provides information on delisting requirements and processes.

 Table 1.
-The status of BUIs for the Detroit River Canadian Area of Concern as of June 2020.
+The status of BUIs for the Detroit River Canadian Area of Concern as of June 2021.